dainst/idai-field/README.md

 Build the iDAI.field 2 Client application by running

 ```
-gulp build
+gulp
 ```

-After building you find the application in the "dist"-directory.
+After building you find packages of the application for different operating systems in the "release"-directory.